-British people will be able to sponsor Ukrainian refugees, says Boris Johnson

-British people and firms will be able to sponsor Ukrainians refugees, says Boris Johnson
+Boris Johnson bows to pressure and expands visa scheme for Ukrainian refugees

-UK ready to welcome 200,000 people, says PM – as visa rules further eased
+UK could welcome 200,000 people, says PM as eligibility eased

 Related video: Ukrainian reporter breaks down during Boris press conference

-Boris Johnson has said his government will set up a new scheme allowing British people and companies to sponsor Ukrainian refugees to come to the UK.
+Boris Johnson has vowed to set up a scheme allowing British people and companies to sponsor Ukrainian refugees to come to the UK.

-The prime minister has also expanded visa eligibility to Ukrainian family members, following pressure to expand Britain’s offer to those fleeing the country hit by the Russian invasion.
+The prime minister has also expanded visa eligibility to more Ukrainian family members, following pressure to expand Britain’s offer to those fleeing the country hit by Russia’s invasion.

-Mr Johnson said more 200,000 would soon be eligible to come to the UK under visa route, as the scheme was expanded to include more parents, grandparents, adult children and siblings.
+Mr Johnson claimed more 200,000 Ukrainians could soon be eligible to come to the UK under the visa route, as the scheme was broadened to include more parents, adult children, grandparents and siblings.

-Speaking to reporters in Poland, Mr Johnson was grilled over his government’s refusal to copy the EU by waiving all visa rules for refugees.
+Speaking to reporters in Poland, Mr Johnson was grilled over his government’s refusal to copy the EU by waiving all visa rules for refugees fleeing Vladimir Putin’s forces.

 “We have always had a tradition of welcoming people in large numbers,” Mr Johnson told reporters.
 “We’re extending the family [visa] scheme so that considerable numbers would be eligible.
 We’re talking about a couple of hundred thousand, maybe more.”